Mortgage Q&A: “Are mortgage rates negotiable?”

 Use the Competition to Your Advantage When Negotiating

-- You basically want to scare one lender into lowering their rate/costs
+- You basically want to scare one lender into lowering their rate/fees

-- By making a compelling argument to use the “other guy”
+- To do so you’ll need to make a compelling argument to use the “other guy”

-- If convincing enough, you can see if the lender is willing to go lower
+- If convincing enough, the lender may say they’re willing to go lower

-- It’s possible they’re offering their best rate/price, but you won’t know unless you ask
+- It’s possible they’re already offering their best rate/price, but you won’t know unless you ask

 They may make a little less in the way of commission, but still enough to want to close your loan.